datastax/dsbulk-migrator/README.md

 A tool to migrate tables between two clusters, leveraging the DataStax Bulk Loader (DSBulk) to perform the actual data migration.

-The tool has two main commands:
+The tool provides the following main commands:

 * `migrate-live` starts a live data migration using a pre-existing DSBulk installation, or alternatively, the embedded DSBulk version.
 A "live" migration means that the data migration will